Philc90/aws-sa-associate-saac03/0400-TECH_FUNDAMENTALS/00_LEARNINGAIDS/TechFundamentalsNotes.md

 - medium: wire, RF, light
 - multicasting: anything received on port is transmitted to other ports
 - no device addressing
-- hub: layer 1 device.
+- *hub*: layer 1 device.
 Repeats activity from 1 port to other ports
 - collision: only one device can comm at a time, otherwise signals collide and corrupt data
   - cannot detect collisions
 - *1 broadcast & 1 collision domain*